fronchetti/phd/REFERENCES.md

 Making robot programming easier is not a simple task.
 Many challenges exist in this domain, and we must be aware of what other researchers are doing in their labs.
-In this file, I present relevant works that anyone working on this topic should know about.
+In this file, I present relevant studies that anyone working on this topic should know about.

 Papers highlighted with a :star: are a must-read, so enjoy!